Jim-Hodapp-Coaching/esp32-pico-wifi/README.md

 on Mac/Linux:
 https://reltech.substack.com/p/getting-started-with-rust-on-a-raspberry

-On a Mac, to run minicom: `minicom -D /dev/tty.usbmodem14201 -b 115200`.
-Note that you'll most likely need to find the current /dev link assigned to the Pico UART for your particular machine.

 At the time of writing, this code is heavily influenced by the Pimoroni C++ Wifi driver: https://github.com/pimoroni/pimoroni-pico/blob/main/drivers/esp32spi/